-For 35 years, Cal Poly's Community Service Awards have been presented to students, faculty, staff, and community partner agencies for their contributions to the quality of life in San Luis Obispo and their spirit of civic engagement.
+For 36 years, Cal Poly's Community Service Awards have been presented to students, faculty, staff, and community partner agencies for their contributions to the quality of life in San Luis Obispo and their spirit of civic engagement.

 Awards are given to highlight specific achievements in service.
 The awards are selected on the basis of the written nomination by a panel of faculty, staff and students.
 President Armstrong personally recognizes award recipients for their efforts.
 For a list of previous award recipients please click here.
 Stay tuned for information about the 37th annual Cal Poly Community Service Awards which will be held in Spring 2023!

-Service Learning - Student Team
+Significant Contribution - Student Team

 Service Learning - Faculty